twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 sudo service mysql stop
 ```

+## Uninstalling the Environment

+Along with `lfz-dev`, the `lfz-dev-uninstall` command has been added to your command line.
+If at any point you'd like to uninstall the LearningFuze development environment:

+1. Open a new Terminal window.
+2. Type `lfz-dev-uninstall` and press `Enter`.

 ## Enhancing Terminal's Appearance

 The default appearance of the Terminal app can make it a bit difficult to use.
 The font is very small and the black-on-white color scheme can become fatiguing over time.
 Fortunately, `lfz-dev` comes with some customization that you can apply to your Terminal.